 Carrington College may readmit students who have failed to make satisfactory progress if events beyond their control have occurred.
-If such mitigating circumstances can be documented for the specific term(s) during which the deficiencies occurred, students may submit an appeal along with the required documents to the Campus Academic Dean and may be able to resume studies and regain financial aid eligibility.
+If such mitigating circumstances can be documented for the specific term(s) during which the deficiencies occurred, students may submit an appeal along with the required documents to the Dean of Registrar Operations and may be able to resume studies to regain financial aid eligibility.